Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 3. Multiline events

-By default Collectord merges all the lines starting with spaces with the previous lines.
+By default, Collectord merges all the lines starting with spaces with the previous lines.
 All the default configurations are under [input.app_logs] in the ConfigMap that you deploy with Collectord.
-Let's cover the most important of them.
+Let’s cover the most important of them.

 • disabled = false - the feature of discovering application logs is enabled by default.
-Obviously if there are no annotations telling Collectord to pickup the logs from Containers, nothing is going to be forwarded.
+Obviously, if there are no annotations telling Collectord to pick up the logs from Containers, nothing is going to be forwarded.

-• walkingInterval = 5s - how often Collectord will walk the path and see if there are new files in matching the pattern.
+• walkingInterval = 5s - how often Collectord will walk the path and see if there are new files matching the pattern.

-• glob = *.log* - default glob pattern, in our example above we override it with log/*.log*
+• glob = *.log* - default glob pattern; in our example above we override it with log/*.log*

 • type = kubernetes_logs - default source type for the logs forwarded from containers

-• eventPatternMaxInterval = 100ms - we expect that every line in the message should be written to the file under 100ms.
+• eventPatternMaxInterval = 100ms - we expect that every line in the message should be written to the file within 100ms.
 When we see that there is a larger interval between the lines, we assume those are different messages.

-The default pattern for matching multiline events work great, but considering that we know exactly how to identify the new event by looking on the pattern of the messages, we can define a unique pattern for this pod with regexp ^\d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2},\d{3}\+[^\s]+, where we are telling Collectord that every event should start from the timestamp like 2020-12-15 21:44:25,771+0000.
+The default pattern for matching multiline events works great, but considering that we know exactly how to identify the new event by looking at the pattern of the messages, we can define a unique pattern for this pod with regexp ^\d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2},\d{3}\+[^\s]+, where we are telling Collectord that every event should start with the timestamp like 2020-12-15 21:44:25,771+0000.

 Let’s add one more annotation